programminghistorian/jekyll/en/lessons/data_wrangling_and_management_in_R.md

 all this is a little confusing right now.
 It will become more clear as we go through the examples.

-Lets say that we are interested in getting the square root of each population value and then summing all the square roots before getting the mean.
-Obviously, this isn't a useful measurement, but it demonstrate just how fast R code can become difficult to read.
+Let's say that we are interested in getting the square root of each population value and then summing all the square roots before getting the mean.
+Obviously, this isn't a useful measurement, but it demonstrates just how quickly R code can become difficult to read.
 Normally, we would nest such statements:

     mean(sum(sqrt(us_state_populations_import$population)))